hkcoldtea/chartgxui/README.md

 <!-- ABOUT THE PROJECT -->
 ## About The Project

+chartgxui is written in Go.

 <p align="right">(<a href="#top">back to top</a>)</p>

 ### Built With

+go build -o chartgxui -tags debug (Debug purpose)

+This will create an executable file named chartgxui that's ready to run.

 <p align="right">(<a href="#top">back to top</a>)</p>